All products on this site are for in-vitro research, research use only. Products are not for human consumption of any kind.

 • Difficulty sleeping or concentrating

-• Fear of social situations where they don’t know anyone well enough to feel comfortable.
+• Fear of social situations where the individual doesn’t know anyone well enough to feel comfortable.

 Anxiety

-– Journaling: A recent study published by the American Psychological Association found that writing about one’s anxieties could help put them into perspective and may even reduce their severity over time
+• Journaling: According to a recent study by the American Psychological Association, journaling about anxieties can help put them in perspective and potentially decrease their intensity over time.

-– Breathing Techniques: Practice deep breathing exercises, which will lower your heart rate and stress levels.
+• Breathing Techniques: Deep breathing exercises can help lower heart rate and reduce stress levels.

 How to Treat Anxiety in Teenagers?